This guide provides a platform-independent overview of Couchbase Lite that focuses on what it is and how it works with your data.

 Lets companies update data sets (whether corporate databases or restaurant directories) in one central place and have the updates delivered efficiently to clients.

 Makes apps more responsive, and even lets users work offline, by taking network I/O out of the critical path.
 The app’s UI operates on local data, and syncing runs in the background.

 However, syncing is very difficult to implement properly.
 It requires special metadata (like vector clocks or revision trees), has to handle network partition and data conflicts, and its algorithms have to work incrementally and be highly failure-tolerant.
-Some mobile developers have waded into ad-hoc sync implementations and found themselves in over their heads, with delayed or canceled products.
+Some mobile developers have waded into ad hoc sync implementations and found themselves in over their heads, with delayed or canceled products.
 Couchbase Lite has sync compatibility with a solution that already works, Couchbase Sync Gateway.

-We’ve been working with community users and customers on use cases like these:
+Couchbase has been working with community users and customers on use cases like these: